-Frustrated by what some might call “thin” content, dissatisfied searchers might find themselves hitting the back button and moving on to the next result with the hope it might help them complete their task.
-They might also try refining their search to something more specific.
-For example, “How to fix a smoking lawn mower” or “How to change a lawn mower battery.”
+Frustrated by what some call “thin” content, dissatisfied searchers might find themselves hitting the back button and moving on to the next result with the hope it might help them complete their task.
+They might also try refining their search to something more specific—for example, “how to fix a smoking lawn mower” or “how to change a lawn mower battery.”

-Google sees this behavior—sometimes referred to as “pogo-sticking”—so they choose to display a list of suggested searches in the “People also search” box below the result.
+Google sees this behavior—referred to as “pogo-sticking”—so it displays a list of suggested searches in the “People also search” box below the result.
 In our example, these suggestions include terms like:

 - Lawn mower repair videos